Conflict Kitchen: History

 Conflict Kitchen was opened in 2010 at a small take-out window at 124 South Highland Avenue, in East Liberty.
 The concept originated with Carnegie Mellon University art professor Jon Rubin and Dawn Weleski.
 The first iteration, Iranian cuisine, was called "Kubideh Kitchen" and featured Iranian kubideh sandwiches; during the Afghan phase, the restaurant was called "Bolani Pazi" and served bolani.

 The kitchen was supported by profits from the sale of food, Waffle Shop: A Reality Show, the Benter Foundation, the Center for the Arts in Society, and the Studio for Creative Inquiry at Carnegie Mellon University.
 The early stage was supported with a $7,000 seed grant from the Pittsburgh-based Sprout Fund.

 Each re-design is assisted by members of the local ethnic community in Pittsburgh and Carnegie Mellon University.
 The restaurant also conducted extensive research.
 During a reach trip to Cuba, Rubin visited the North Korean embassy in Vedado.
 He rang the doorbell, unannounced, and was given helpful advice on North Korean cuisine from a diplomat who answered the door.

 Over the years Rubin and Weleski have given numerous interviews, providing insights into their interests and goals.
 According to Rubin, "Conflict Kitchen reformats the preexisting social relations of food and economic exchange to engage the general public in discussions about countries, cultures and people that they might know little about outside of the polarizing rhetoric of U.S. politics and the narrow lens of media headlines."

 Relocation

 The East Liberty location was closed in 2012, with plans to turn the restaurant into a sit-down eatery in Downtown Pittsburgh.
-With the help of a $25,000 Root Award from the Sprout Fund, in April 2013 the restaurant relocated to Schenley Plaza, a parklette located on the Oakland campus of the University of Pittsburgh.
+With the help of a $25,000 Root Award from the Sprout Fund, in April 2013 the restaurant relocated to Schenley Plaza, a parklet located on the Oakland campus of the University of Pittsburgh.

 The first menu was Iranian, in honor of the June 2013 Iranian presidential election.
 New menus followed: "La Cocina Arepas" (Venezuelan cuisine, featuring the titular arepas); and the "Cocina Cubana" (Cuban cuisine, with lechon asado and yuca con mojo).